konvajs/site/source/docs/posts/Position_vs_Offset.md

 What is it origin?
 You may think of it as “point from where we start drawing of a shape” or “center of the shape” or “the point around which we rotating a shape”.

-Just a small note, long time ago offset property was called “center” in Konva codebase.
+Just a small note, long time ago offset property was called “center” in Konva codebase (when it was KineticJS project).
 But later it was refactored to “offset".

-Take a look into this animation tutorial.
+Take a look into this [animation tutorial]().
 All rectangles here have the same `y` position, but a different `offset` property.

 {% iframe /downloads/code/animations/Rotation.html %}